zhengjieyu/Dilithium-smallpoly/README.md

-This repository accompanies the paper **Parallel Small Polynomial Multiplication for Dilithium: A Faster Design and Implementation** accepted by ACSAC22.
+This repository contains scripts and instruction for reproducing the experiments in our ACSAC22 paper  **Parallel Small Polynomial Multiplication for Dilithium: A Faster Design and Implementation**.

 Authors: